sjappig/mldn-capstone/report/capstone_report.md

 node independently, and interpret the result as probability of corresponding class being present.
 If the probability is over 1/2, our final prediction is that the class is present, and vice versa.

-Label weights that are used to counter imbalanced distribution of classes are calcuated using class frequenciesi in full training set.
+Label weights that are used to counter imbalanced distribution of classes are calcuated using class frequencies of full training set.

 In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
 You should justify the use of each one based on the characteristics of the problem and the problem domain.
 Questions to ask yourself when writing this section:
 - _Are the algorithms you will use, including any default variables/parameters in the project clearly defined?_